Skip to Content Facebook Feature Image

 In his March executive order, Trump claimed there had been a “concerted and widespread” effort over the past decade to rewrite American history by replacing “objective facts” with a “distorted narrative driven by ideology rather than truth.”

-As part of that, Vice President JD Vance was placed on the Smithsonian’s Board of Regents to oversee efforts to “remove improper ideology” from all areas of the institution.
+As part of that, Trump tasked Vice President JD Vance with overseeing efforts to “remove improper ideology” from all areas of the institution.
+Like other vice presidents, Vance serves on the Smithsonian’s board.

 The Smithsonian and the White House did not respond to requests for comment Tuesday afternoon.